jjgumucio/Rickdiculously-Easy-CTF/README.md

 configure the VMs network adapter to be "Bridged Adapter" (It was set as "NAT").

 The file pass_gen.py is a python script I wrote in order to generate passwords following instructions found during the game.
+The file passwords.txt is the result of running this script.

 ## Flags:
 | Flag Text | Points | Comments |